 Flying to Bhutan

 Another important thing to note while is airlines flying to Paro Bhutan which is only two airlines.
-One is the national flag carrier ‘Druk Air’ and other is ‘Bhutan Airlines’- a private company.
-These two airlines flying to Bhutan also flies only from certain cities in Asia like Kathmandu, Delhi, Kolkata, Bangkok, Singapore.
+One is the national flag carrier, ‘Druk Air’ and other is ‘Bhutan Airlines’- a private company.
+These two airlines flying to Bhutan also flies only from certain cities in Asia like Kathmandu, Delhi, Kolkata, Bangkok, and Singapore.
 Thus, one needs to connect their flight from their home country to one of these cities as per convenience.

 Bhutan road safety